Nahari, Kōchi: Climate

-Nahari has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Nahari has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Nahari is 16.2 °C. The average annual rainfall is 2541 mm with September as the wettest month.
-The temperatures are highest on average in January, at around 25.5 °C, and lowest in January, at around 6.7 °C.
+The temperatures are highest on average in August, at around 25.5 °C, and lowest in January, at around 6.7 °C.

 Demographics

-Per Japanese census data, the population of Nahari has been decreased steadily since the 1960s.
+Per Japanese census data, the population of Nahari has decreased steadily since the 1960s.